Neat-Lang/neat/doc/compilerbase.md

 leads to a snag.

 Since the macro will be pulling in the original compiler's version of `CompilerBase`, we cannot use new `Compiler` features immediately.
-Instead, we need to create a commit with the extended `CompilerBase`, then add that commit to the bootstrap script and use it in a following commit.

-In order to change behavior, a more complicated dance is required.
-Each line is one commit:

-- Introduce a new function `<name>2` with the new behavior
-- Use the new function in all code, switch the old function to the new semantics
-- Use the old function again.
+Instead, use the version statement to make the macro work on both bootstrap and current versions of the compiler.